Casimir IV Jagiellon: Grand Duke of Lithuania

 The sudden death of Sigismund Kęstutaitis left the Grand Duchy of Lithuania without a monarch, thus increasing its vulnerability.
 His assassination, reportedly orchestrated by political opponents associated with Švitrigaila, created a power vacuum that intensified the ongoing rivalry between factions in the Grand Duchy.
 The Voivode of Trakai, Jonas Goštautas, and other magnates of Lithuania, supported Casimir as a candidate to the Lithuanian throne.
 However, many Polish nobles hoped that the thirteen-year-old boy would become a vice-regent for Poland in Lithuania to secure Polish interests there.
 Casimir was invited by the Lithuanian magnates to Lithuania, and when he arrived in Vilnius in 1440, he was proclaimed as the Grand Duke of Lithuania on 29 June 1440 by the Council of Lords, contrary to the wishes of the Polish noble lords — an act supported and coordinated by Goštautas.

 When the news arrived in the Kingdom of Poland concerning the proclamation of Casimir as the Grand Duke of Lithuania, it was met with hostility, even to the point of military threats against Lithuania.
 The Polish side had expected to oversee the transition of power in Lithuania and feared the loss of leverage over its eastern partner.
-Throughout the early 1440s, there were repeated efforts by Polish envoys to reassert influence over Lithuania or to compel Casimir to recognize Poland’s suzerainty.
-These efforts were rebuffed by the Lithuanians, who used Casimir’s youth and local presence as a political tool.
-Despite the fraternal relationship between Casimir and Władysław III, no formal reconciliation occurred during this time.
+Throughout the early 1440s, there were repeated efforts by Polish envoys to reassert influence over Lithuania or to compel Casimir to recognise Poland's suzerainty.
+These efforts were rebuffed by the Lithuanians, who used Casimir's youth and local presence as a political tool.
+Despite the fraternal relationship between Casimir IV and Władysław III, no formal reconciliation occurred during this time.
 Tensions remained unresolved, partly because Władysław, after assuming the Hungarian crown in 1440, became increasingly entangled in affairs beyond the Carpathians, including preparations for a crusade against the Ottoman Empire.
 His focus on Hungary and the Balkan frontier diverted attention from Lithuanian affairs, allowing Casimir to solidify independent rule.

 Since the young Grand Duke was underage, the supreme control over the Grand Duchy of Lithuania was in the hands of the Council, personally presided by Goštautas.
 Furthermore, Casimir was taught the Lithuanian language and the customs of Lithuania by appointed court officials.
 During Casimir's rule the rights of the Lithuanian nobility — dukes, magnates, and boyars (lesser nobles), irrespective of their religion and ethnicity — were put on an equal footing to those of the Polish szlachta.
 Additionally, Casimir promised to protect the Grand Duchy's borders and not to appoint persons from the Polish Kingdom to the offices of the Grand Duchy.
 He accepted that decisions on matters concerning the Grand Duchy would not be made without the Council of Lords' consent.
 He also granted the subject region of Samogitia the right to elect its own elder.
-Casimir was the first ruler of Lithuania baptized at birth, becoming the first native Roman Catholic Grand Duke.
+Casimir was the first ruler of Lithuania to be baptised at birth, becoming the first native Roman Catholic Grand Duke.

 King of Poland

-15th-century seal depicting Casimir IV on the throne.
+15th century seal depicting Casimir IV on the throne.